wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =
+Important upgrade!
+Install now to ensure this plugin continues to work when you upgrade WP e-Commerce to new version 3.8.10.

 = 2.0 =
 Major feature upgrade.
 Please install now for 100% accurate search, 100% of the time.
 Also includes 9 known bug fixes.